Now Playing: PASS Sample Size Software Demonstration Video (4:35)

 Hello and welcome to this demonstration on using PASS, the market leader in power analysis and sample size software!
 In this video we’ll show you how easy it is to perform a sample size calculation with PASS.

 PASS includes a comprehensive list of power analysis and sample size procedures.
 For this demonstration, we’ll calculate sample sizes for the Two-Sample Equal Variance T-Test.
 To locate the procedure using the category tree, expand Means, then Two Independent Means, and then click on T-Test.
-The choices indicate that we can specify the effect size for the t-test using differences or means.
-Let’s load the procedure that uses differences.
 The procedure window makes it easy to set up this calculation because all of the options are located on a single input screen.
 As you mouse over the various options, the help pane provides in-depth information.

 If you’d like more help, expand the Help Center.
 The Help Center contains links to online training videos and the procedure documentation.
 Each procedure in PASS is fully-documented, with technical details, examples, and validation!

 We’ll now specify the input parameters for a simple sample size calculation according to an example study design.
 PASS requires that you enter at least one value for every input parameter.
 In this demonstration, we’ll enter a range of values for most of the parameters to demonstrate how easy it is to generate sample size tables and graphs in PASS.